sgalizia/sa-2018-landing-page/P02-HTML-Basics/content.md

 # Hello, World!

-To start, let's get our web page to display the text "Hello, World!" in our browser.
+To start, let's get our web page to display the text `Hello, World!` in our browser.
 We'll begin by adding some default HTML boilerplate code to our `index.html`.

 ## HTML Boilerplate

 _Boilerplate Code_ refers to sections of code that are often re-used, with little to no modications.
-For `.html` files, we'll need to include some _default_ for every new `.html` file.
+For `.html` files, we'll need to include some _default_ code in every new `.html` file.

-Luckily, _Atom_ (and many other text editors) provide helpful auto-complete features that fill out the standard boilerplate for us (so we don't have to remember it each time!)
+Luckily, _Atom_ (and many other text editors) provide helpful auto-complete features that fill out the standard HTML boilerplate for us (so we don't have to remember it each time!)

 > [action]
 >